weiwen1998/VBA-Homework/README.md

 #The variables are then reset to start the entire loop again.

-#The colours of Yearly Change are set to red if less than 0 or green if 0 or above.
+#The colours of Yearly Change are set to red if less than 0 or green if more than zero.
+If it is zero, it is set to white.